Drug information

 Additional studies evaluating VRC07-523LS for HIV treatment have been completed or are being conducted, including the following early-phase trials:

-• RV 582 (NCT05769569): A Phase 1 study evaluating the safety and efficacy of VRC07-523LS, PGDM1400LS, and N-803 in combination with therapeutic HIV vaccines for the induction of HIV remission.
-See the ClinicalTrials.gov record for this study’s status.23
+• RV 630/DELIVER-01 (NCT06484335): A Phase 1 trial evaluating the safety and efficacy of the bNAbs VRC07-523LS and PGDM1400LS in combination with therapeutic HIV vaccines for the induction of HIV remission in adults with HIV who initiated ART during acute HIV infection.
+See the ClinicalTrials.gov record for this study’s status.25

 What side effects might VRC07-523LS cause?
 What side effects might VRC07-523LS cause?